doodlebunnyhops/NookLook/README.md

 4. **Search Everything** - Use `/search` with category filters for specific content

 ## Development Setup

+### Quick Start with Google Sheets API

+The easiest way to set up NookLook is using the Google Sheets API integration:

 ```bash
 # Clone the repository